 If you enjoy a combination of nature and silence, then you can find it here, but only if you can get to this place around the same time we did (May-June, and early in the morning on a weekday).

-As for activities, here is what you can do at Sand Bar State Park:
+As for activities, here are 5 things you can do at Sand Bar State Park:

 There is a small beach area in this area and there’s actually trees which grow right on the sand.